rebelsky/csc207c/_mps/matrices.md

     +---+---+---+---+---+---+---+
 ```

-A call to `insertCol(8, new String[] { "A", "B", "C", "D", "E", "F" })` should fail, since we are inserting beyond the bounds of the array.
+A call to `insertCol(8, new String[] {"A", "B", "C", "D", "E", "F"})` should fail, since we are inserting beyond the bounds of the array.
 (Immediately after the last column or row is a special case.)

-A call to `insertCol(0, new String[] { "A", "B" })` should fail because we are not providing  the appropriate number of values.
+A call to `insertCol(0, new String[] {"A", "B"})` should fail because we are not providing  the appropriate number of values.

-A call to `insertRow(0, new String[] { "P", "Q", "R", "S", T", "U", "V" })` should update the array as follows.
+A call to `insertRow(0, new String[] {"P", "Q", "R", "S", T", "U", "V"})` should update the array as follows.

 ```text
       0   1   2   3   4   5   6